zonehun/homebridge-http-advanced-accessory/README.md

-# homebridge-thermostat
+# homebridge-everything

-Supports thermostat devices on HomeBridge Platform
+Supports all devices on HomeBridge Platform and bridge them to http

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-thermostat
+2. Install this plugin using: npm install -g homebridge-everything
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration